By Lisa Hage modified Dec 22, 2025

 iPhone, iPad, and Mac users.

-Hoopla is like Libby but with no waiting lists.
+Hoopla is similar to Libby and one of the best alternatives to Audible, but with no waiting lists.
 You borrow instantly.

 However, not every UK library uses Hoopla, so access may vary.